 In her spare time (whenever she can grab some) Mia loves to paint, read and have a glass of prosecco.

 Her childhood dream is to become an “at large” global Ambassador for the Animals and Children for a body like the UN.
 She’s ready with knowledge, tons of passion and experiences.

-Her signature has been for the last year; Empowerment, Faith, Hope, Compassion, Loyalty and “That’s Amore”!
+Her signature has been for the last year; Empowerment, Faith, Hope, Compassion, Courage, Loyalty and “That’s Amore”!